QingLuo90/Chip-seq-analysis-pipeline/README.md

 Here is the codes for Chip-seq analyzing pipeline

-## Run step 1
+## Step 1

-In step 1 includes dowloanding batch sra files from NCBI and convert them into fastq files; And then analyze
+step 1 includes dowloanding a batch of sra files from NCBI; converting them into fastq files; running quality control; mapping, removing duplicates and mitochondial alignments.

 ### Prerequisites